 View my full disclosure policy.

-Every year our colors of the costume end up being so similar.
+Every year the colors of the costume end up being so similar.
 It’s just preference.
 You could certainly make this costume with different primary colors or even pastels.
 Whatever floats your boat.

 I made the red bow from a ribbon I had left and also made the hat and pom-poms.
-(You can read my pom-pom tips and tricks HERE.
+(You can read my pom-pom tips and tricks.

 Harlequin costume supplies and accessories